rewardenv/reward/docs/environments/types.md

 In addition to the above, each environment type (except the `local` type) come with PHP setup to use `msmtp` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
-Mailhog may be accessed by navigating to [https://mailhog.reward.test/](https://mailhog.reward.test/) in a browser.
+Mailbox may be accessed by navigating to [https://mailbox.reward.test/](https://mailbox.reward.test/) in a browser.

 Where PHP is specified in the above list, there should be two `fpm` containers, `php-fpm` and `php-debug` in order to provide Xdebug support.
 Use of Xdebug is enabled by setting the `XDEBUG_SESSION` cookie in your browser to direct the